Oven roasted vegetables have a deep, naturally sweet, concentrated flavor. They require little effort and a minimum of fat.

 To toast walnuts: Spread the nuts on a baking sheet and lightly toast in oven until just fragrant, about 8-10 minutes.
 Remove, let cool.
 Alternatively, place nuts in a small dry, non-stick skillet over low heat.
 Toast nuts slowly, stirring around occasionally until fragrant, about 8 minutes.

-Peel the cooled beets with a sharp knife.
-Cut them into 1/2-inch wedges.
+Prepare beets as directed above.
+Peel the cooled beets with a sharp knife and cut into 1/2-inch wedges.
 Toss the beets with the shallots and the walnut oil.
 Toss the watercress and the lettuce with a teaspoon of lemon juice and 1 tablespoon of olive oil and season with salt and pepper.

 Place salad on individual plates (or one large serving platter) and place beets to one side of the lettuce.
 Sprinkle with walnuts and parsley and Horseradish Cream or dressing of choice.